 A few pointers on some of them:

-- Hemp seeds - you want hulled / shelled hemp seeds, such as the Linwoods shelled hemp seeds which is good.
+- Hemp seeds - also known as hemp hearts, you want to use hulled hemp seeds (sometimes called shelled hemp seeds).
+Personally I use the Linwoods shelled hemp seeds.

 🔪 Step by step instructions